IBM-Cloud/docs/services/IoT/devices/libraries/embedded_c.md

 	//quickstart
 	rc = initialize(&client,"quickstart","iotsample","001122334455",NULL,NULL);
 	//registered
-	rc = initialize(&client,"orgid","type","id","token","authtoken");
+	rc = initialize(&client,"org","type","id","auth-method","auth-token");
 	....
 ```

 ### Using a configuration file

 You can also use a configuration file to initialize the Embedded C client library.
-The function 'initialize\_configfile' takes the configuration file path as a parameter.
+The `initialize_configfile` function takes the configuration file path as a parameter.

 ```
 	#include "iotfclient.h"